Sparton 500C Red Cloisonné Art Deco Radio with Catalin Case

-The Sparton Cloisonné model 500C radio introduced in 1939 is a veritable Art Deco masterpiece attributed to Walter Dorwin Teague.
+The Sparton Cloisonné model 500C radio introduced in 1939 is a veritable Art Deco masterpiece designed by Walter Dorwin Teague.
 Its compact housing features a colorful metallic red cloisonné front, exquisitely trimmed with a streamline lace-work of chrome and framed with yellow Catalin housing.
 This is the only radio designed that combines all three materials.

 This is an incredible radio that is seldom offered for sale especially in this great of a condition.